What is the main source of law authorising this entity form?

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-The Company will be provided with a company number at the time of application for the Company’s name certificate.
+The Company is provided with a company number at the time of application for the Company's name certificate.
 Such number will identify the Company before all authorities, including the tax department (Autoridade Tributária e Aduaneira).

 What is the title of the applicable company registry?

-The following information must be provided and is publically available at the Commercial Registry:
+The following information must be provided and is publicly available at the Commercial Registry:

-• Corporate Bodies’ (Órgãos Sociais) members and respective addresses;
+- Corporate Bodies' (Órgãos Sociais) members and their names, addresses and taxpayer numbers;

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?